LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 **Online Presence:**

 > - Online Ordering: The company as a website where customer can select products, specify and customizations and place orders.
-Orders are not completed until payment has been made.
+Order items are not made until payment has been done.

 # Definitions